6502bench

 Click OK to create the project.

-The first thing you should do after creating a new project is save it.
-Some features create or load files from the directory where the project file lives, so we want to establish that.
-Use File > Save or Ctrl+S to save it, with the default name (Tutorial1.dis65), in the directory where the data file lives.
+You will be asked to save the project file.
+Some features create or load files from the directory where the project file lives, so we want to establish where that is.
+It also enables the optional auto-save feature.
+Save it with the default name (Tutorial1.dis65), in the directory where the tutorial data file lives.

 (It's okay to create the project in the installation directory.
 You don't need to work off of a copy of the data file; SourceGen doesn't modify it, so you don't have to worry about trashing the example data.)